liquicode/jsongin/tests.md

       Operator $gte (>=)
-        ✔ should perform strict comparison (>=) on 'bns' ✔ should not perform loose comparison (>=) on 'bns' ✔ should equate null with undefined
-      Operator $gt (>)
+        ✔ should perform strict comparison (>=) on 'bns' ✔ should not perform loose comparison (>=) on 'bns' ✔ should equate null with an undefined field Operator $gt (>)
         ✔ should perform strict comparison (>=) on 'bns' ✔ should not perform loose comparison (>=) on 'bns' Operator $lte (<=)
-        ✔ should perform strict comparison (<=) on 'bns' ✔ should not perform loose comparison (<=) on 'bns' ✔ should equate null with undefined
-      Operator $lt (<)
+        ✔ should perform strict comparison (<=) on 'bns' ✔ should not perform loose comparison (<=) on 'bns' ✔ should equate null with an undefined field Operator $lt (<)
         ✔ should perform strict comparison (<) on 'bns' ✔ should not perform loose comparison (<) on 'bns'